victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 #### Authorization

-Any good webhook configuration should at least have an `Authorization` header containing a shared secret.
+Any good webhook configuration should at least have an `Authorization` header (or something similar) containing a shared secret.

 A good method of rotating shared secrets is to configure a secondary secret on the webhook receiver.
 When the webhook receiver is ready to accept the secondary secret, the webhook sender can seamlessly migrate to the new secret.
 When done, the primary secret is deleted, and the secondary secret becomes the only secret.